oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 oneDNN uses JIT (just-in-time) code generation based on primitive parameters and instruction set supported by the system.
-In order to correctly attribute performance event information, profilers need to be notified about address ranges containing JIT-ed code. oneDNN supports two profilers: Intel VTune Amplifier and Linux perf.
+In order to correctly attribute performance event information, profilers need to be notified about address ranges containing JIT-ed code. oneDNN supports two profilers:
+VTune Amplifier and Linux perf.

 At build-time, support for this feature is controlled via cmake option